klauspost/compress/README.md

 However, the modified Snappy algorithm provides a very good sweet spot.
 Usually about 75% faster and with only little compression loss.
 Therefore I decided to *replace* level 1 with this mode entirely.

+Input is split into blocks between 32 and 64kb, and they are encoded independently (no backreferences across blocks) for the best speed.
+Contrary to Snappy the output is entropy-encoded, so you will almost always see better compression than Snappy.
+But Snappy is still about twice as fast as Snappy in deflate mode.

 ## Compression level